henriquevilelatrustly/platformchecker/README.md

 The only field checked and changed is the **URL** field.
 Another fields, on output file, will be kept same as in the original file.

+Observation:
+*This CSV columns and format was definied by an specific already existent table (for an specific case).
+Should be review in next official versions.*

 ---

 ### Troubleshooting